COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 A computer records changes in your brain waves while you look at patterns.
 Electrical signals are measured in the visual pathway, the area of the brain involved with vision (primary visual cortex).

-These tests usually cause little or no discomfort.
+These tests most often cause little or no discomfort.
+Tests include electroretinography (ERG), electro-oculography (EOG), and visual evoked response (VER).
 The electrode used for an ERG test may feel like having an eyelash stuck on your eye.

 Test results use a number measurement called the Arden ratio.
 This is the ratio of the eye's maximum electrical activity in light to the minimum electrical activity in the dark.